• Home

 • Connect with your supervisors and colleagues on LinkedIn.

-• Periodically check-in, perhaps through an email or LinkedIn message, to keep the relationship warm.
+• Periodically check in, perhaps through an email or LinkedIn, to keep the relationship warm.

 Ask for References or Recommendations

-• Be specific about what you’d like the reference to focus on (skills, projects, responsibilities).
+• Be specific about what you would like the reference to focus on (skills, projects, responsibilities).

 Key Takeaways

-• Internships Matter: They're not just resume fillers; they're career builders.
+• Internships Matter: They are not just resume fillers but career builders.

 • Do Your Homework: Research firms and tailor your application to fit their needs.